Antonio Pesenti (economist): Early life

 Pesenti studied law in Pavia and later joined the underground anti-fascist movement.
 He moved between London, Vienna, Bern and Paris to attend master's courses in economics where he collaborated with the anti-fascist exiles.

-In Paris he published the pamphlet Antifascismo Nuovo under the pseudonym Italicus with the collaboration of the exiles adhering toGiustizia e Libertà.
-Later he joined the Italian Socialist Party and collaborated with its publications.
+In Paris he published the pamphlet Antifascismo Nuovo under the pseudonym Italicus with the collaboration of the exiles adhering to Giustizia e Libertà.
+Later he joined the Italian Socialist Party (PSI) and collaborated with its publications.

 He participated in the Congress of Italians Abroad against the Abyssinian War held in Paris in October 1935; after speaking against the fascist aggression against Ethiopia in Brussels (disguised and under a false name) at the "Congress of the Italians", he was arrested on his return to Italy on November 8, 1935.
 Pesenti was sentenced by the Special Court to twenty four years of imprisonment.

 In 1938, the PSI card was dedicated to him, together with Rodolfo Morandi and Sandro Pertini, also prisoners in fascist prisons.

 Released on 4 September 1943 after serving eight years of harsh imprisonment, he crossed the lines to reach Italy which had already been liberated.
-In Bari he joined the Communist Party and became director of the newspaper Civiltà Proletaria.
+In Bari he joined the Italian Communist Party and became director of the newspaper Civiltà Proletaria.